-6. In five subsidiary companies not audited by us and whose audit reports for financial year ending 31st March 2021 has been provided to us, the concerned auditors have stated in their respective audit reports that the respective subsidiaries have been incurring losses and their networth has been completely eroded.
+6. In five subsidiary companies not audited by us and one subsidiary audited by us, the concerned auditors have stated in their respective audit reports that the respective subsidiaries have been incurring losses and their networth has been completely eroded.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the subsidiary's ability to continue as a going concern.
-However, the financial statements of the Company have been prepared on a going concern basis for the reasons mentioned in Note 49 to the consolidated financial statements.
+However, the financial statements of the Company have been prepared on a going concern basis for the reasons mentioned in Note 54 to the consolidated financial statements.